Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Radio emission from the merging clusters eFEDS J093513.3+004746 and eFEDS J093510.7+004910

 where $k=(1+z)^{\alpha+1}$ is the $k$-correction term and $D_L$ is the luminosity distance.
 For the halo in the cluster system eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910, we obtain a power of $P_{\rm 1.4\,GHz}=(5.7\pm2.9)\times10^{24}\,{\rm W\,Hz^{-1}}$.
 Using the measurement in Table \ref{tab:properties}, we estimate the X-ray luminosity for the cluster system to be $L_{cex} = (2.6^{+0.4}_{-0.3})\times10^{44}$~erg/s.

-We compare our measurements for the cluster system eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910 with those for 94 clusters (13 of which radio halos are not detected) presented in \cite{Birzan2019}.
+We compare our measurements for the cluster system eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910 with those for 94 clusters (of which 13 lack a radio halo detection) presented in \cite{Birzan2019}.
 Figure \ref{fig:PLx} shows that our measurements slightly deviate from those for the known radio halos and from the best-fit relation that is obtained for 25 clusters in \cite{Cassano2013}.
-This deviation might imply that the cluster system is highly disturbed during the merger that induces turbulence and increases the electron speeds and amplifies magnetic field in the ICM.
+This deviation might imply that the cluster system is highly disturbed during the merger, which induces turbulence and increases the electron speeds and amplifies magnetic field in the ICM.